ruffp/solace-client-integrations/solace-tooling/provisioning/README.md

 ### 1. Python scripts

-Python scripts are used for calling Solace SEMP API:
+Python scripts are used for calling Solace SEMPv2 API:

 * create-queue.py
 * delete-queue.py